 Investors who are aggressive by necessity are those who employ high risk strategies because they feel the need to do it to achieve a financial goal.
 Most of the time, however, the reason is to gain back the money they lost from a previous aggressive strategy that didn’t work out in their favour.

 These may also be investors who are pressured to try to emulate their peers who earn high by using aggressive investing strategies.

 As with investors who try to imitate aggressive investors, it’s best to understand one’s risk tolerance first before adding high risk investments to their portfolio.

 As with any type of investment and investing strategy, it’s best to speak to a licensed professional who can help investors create an appropriate portfolio based on their objectives and current personal circumstance.

-This information has been sourced from the Australian Investors Association and Investopedia.
+This information has been sourced from the Australian Investors Association.